CodeYourFuture/curriculum/common-content/en/module/js1/interpreting-errors/index.md

 {{</note>}}

-Often looking at one line of a file is enough to understand what's wrong.
+Often, looking at one line of a file is enough to understand what's wrong.
 So the message also shows us a copy of the line that caused the problem:

 ```
 const currentOutput = formatAs12HourClock("23:00");